 Instead of trying to prevent text messaging at work, public agencies minimize risk and ensure compliance with recordkeeping rules if they have the tools to capture and retain all text messages.

 Myth #5: It’s too complicated to capture business texts on personal devices

 Fact: Text capture applications can work with a bring-your-own-device (BYOD) program.

 An agency’s ability to capture text messages doesn’t require all employees to use government-issued devices or use the same carrier.
 Technology vendors like Smarsh can help agencies capture text content without invading employees’ privacy or disrupting their personal accounts on the same device.

-Know the facts of public recordkeeping
+Know the facts about public records management

 Government agencies can face heavy penalties including fines and lawsuits for deleting or tampering with archived records, or not responding to public records requests within the allotted time frame.

 Unfortunately, many government agencies don’t have a solution in place for the retention and oversight of text messages, which causes problems and poses significant risk when facing an open records request, an investigation, an e-discovery event or litigation.

 With the ever-increasing volume of business-related texts being sent by employees at all levels, it’s important for governments to find the right public records management software.